 Although many of the views and peaks offered in the nearby Kita Alps are far more dramatic than Hakusan, none of them are one of Japan’s Three Holy Mountains (except of course Tateyama).
 And no, I still have no idea what it means to be one of these three mountains (but I am sure it has to do with these particular mountains being worshiped by people many centuries ago).

-To check out the official website from Hakusan National Park (that is, not surprisingly, missing a lot of information for us English speakers), you can find it here.
+To check out the official website of Hakusan National Park (that is, not surprisingly, missing a lot of information for us English speakers), you can find it here.

 Have any questions about Mount Haku?
 Want another post about another one of Japan’s mountains?
 Have a suggestion to improve this information?